bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+It helps reinforce the meaning of the web content on a web page and helps with accessibility and search engines to help determine the web content more easily.

-2. Name two big differences between ```display: block;``` and ```display: inline;```.
+2. Name two big differences between ```display: block;``` and ```display: inline;```. display: block is an element that displays as a block whch has some whitespace above and below, it tolerates no HTML elements next to it except when ordered to.
+display: inline is an element that display inside the current block on the same line.
+Only when it's between two blocks is when the element for a different block that has the smallest possible width.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? content edge, padding edge, border edge and margin edge.

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? align-items will center for the alternate axis

 5. Explain why git is valuable to a team of developers.
+It is as a version control system that is strong and reliable.
+Changes can easily be made and committed, version branches make it easy to work collaboratively.
+It helps keep a team informed about changes but also it help to merge as well.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your Team Lead as collaborator on Github.
+- [x] Add your Team Lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [x] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [x] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [x] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push -u origin `<firstName-lastName>`.
+- [x] Push commits: git push -u origin `<firstName-lastName>`.

 Follow these steps for completing your project.